umby24/Minebot/README.md

-	move [x|y|z] [-10-10] -- Will make the bot move in the specified direction by the ammount given (Max of 10 blocks in any direction at one time) drop [number] -- Will make the bot drop the item contained in your inventory at slot [number]. pos -- make's the bot print it's current position.
+	move [x|y|z] [-10-10] -- Will make the bot move in the specified direction by the ammount given (Max of 10 blocks in any direction at one time) drop [number] -- Will make the bot drop the item contained in your inventory at slot [number]. pos -- make's the bot print it's current position. block [type] -- searches for block of type [type] and tells you the first location of it that the bot can find. warning -- Tells you how many slimes are loaded near you. follow [name] -- Makes the bot follow [name].
+To stop the following, do follow without any arguments. place [x] [y] [z] -- Places the currently held item at the coordinates given. cselect [id] -- Selects block id [id] from the creative inventory (If in creative mode) and places it in slot 40 (Hotbar item #4) import -- [Not currently complete]

 ## Developers and Credits